obxd/aws_terraform_assignment/README.md

 ```

-This will send you the sum of the numbers via email ( you need to accept subscription first).
+This will send you the sum of the numbers via email ( you need to accept subscription first) and in the response json.